By state

 National parks in New York

-Every National Park Service unit in New York, scored and ranked by our Experience Score.
+Every national park and public-land unit in New York, scored and ranked by our Experience Score.

 NPS Photo / Middleton Evans